jimhigson/oboe.js-dissertation/manning.md

 A Vote: caching and distribution
 --------------------------------

-Election results are provided by a news organisation through a REST service.
+We wish to provide a REST service for election results.
 When clients request historical data, static data is delivered much as we would expect.
-For data representing an ongoing vote the best information so far as is known can be immediately sent: an incomplete resource with the results so far, followed by the remainder dispatched live as the polls are called.
-While the data is sent as a stream, when all results are known, after-the-fact the JSON closes as usual and leaves a standard, cacheable complete resource.
-Once the polls have closed a client wishing to fetch the results would use the *same URL for the historic data as was used during the event for the live stream*.
+For data representing an ongoing vote we can do better than a holding page: the best information so far as is known can be immediately sent, followed by the remainder dispatched live as the polls are called.
+When all results are known, the JSON closes as usual to form a standard, complete, cacheable complete resource.
+A client wishing to fetch results after-the-fact would use the *same URL for the historic data as was used during the election for the live stream*.
-This is possible because cool URLs locate data by its meaning, indifferent to the time when the request is made.
+This is possible because cool URLs[1] locate data by its meaning, indifferent to the time when the request is made.

 An application developer receiving streaming REST does not have to